Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - Media (the fluid or gas that the gasket will be exposed to)

-In addition, there might be other, industry-specific parameters that will help guide you toward a certain type of foam gasket.
-For instance, automotive, aerospace, and industrial manufacturers may need to take into account EMI (electromagnetic interference) standards.
+In addition, there might be other industry-specific parameters that will help guide you toward a specific type of foam gasket.

+Automotive, aerospace, and industrial manufacturers may need to consider EMI (electromagnetic interference) standards.
 At the same time, food and beverage (F&B) manufacturers might be more concerned that the gasket complies with regulations from the U.S. Food and Drug Administration (FDA), NSF (National Sanitary Foundation), or WRAS (Water Regulations Advisory Scheme).

 Of course, any time you require a gasket for your application, it's essential to select the correct size and shape required.
 You'll find a large selection of components in various dimensions.

-Shop Our Selection of Foam Gaskets and Foam Tape
+Finding Foam Gaskets and Foam Tape